quality factors for growing wine grapes...

 "father" and share some of its parents' traits as well as

 blend some of the properties into its own uniqueness.
+Even an isolated mono-varietal vineyard's seeds will degenerate over time, developing problems from the inherent in-breeding of self-pollination.

 Vitis vinifera vine has been very highly bred over centuries.
-The

 cuttings are called slips or scions.
 These are